-New regulations were issued in order to foster consumers’ financial mobility with a view to provide more transparency of fees and to encourage customers’ participation to the payment market, taking especially into account the needs of vulnerable consumers.
-Financial inclusion represents a current aspect at European level, being one of the main points of the European Platform against poverty and social exclusions and a strategic objective of Europe 2020.
+Also, financial inclusion represents a current aspect at European level, being one of the main points of the European Platform against poverty and social exclusions and a strategic objective of Europe 2020.
+In this regard, new regulations were issued in order to foster consumers’ financial mobility with a view to provide more transparency of fees and to encourage customers’ participation to the payment market, taking especially into account the needs of the consumers.

 Thus, Directive EU no. 92/2014 on the comparability of fees related to payment accounts, payment account switching and access to payment accounts with basic features, applicable since September 2016, has as intention to facilitate access to payment accounts with basic features for the consumers not using banking services at national level and also providing access for consumers to payment services at cross-border level.

-Another important European regulation in the field of payments is Directive EU no. 2366/2015, applicable since January 2018 revising the Payment Services Directive – Directive EC no. 64/2007, transposed into the Romanian legislation via G.E.O. no. 113/2009 on payment services.
+Another important European regulation in the field of payments that also primarily targets the consumers of financial services is Directive EU no. 2366/2015, applicable since January 2018 revising the Payment Services Directive – Directive EC no. 64/2007.

 Credit institutions must also apply the recommendations of the European Central Bank and the Guide issued by the European Banking Authority (EBA) concerning payment security via the Internet, which target payment services providers, just like the authorities that assure the governance of payment Schemes from European Union Member States, by defining a set of minimal common requirements for payment services via the Internet, irrespective of the access device used: card payments, including virtual payments, the execution of credit transfers, credit via the Internet, issuing and amending electronic mandates for direct debiting and the transfer of electronic money between two e-money accounts, via the Internet.